 - We cannot accommodate suitcases aboard the boat and ask that your clothing and equipment be brought aboard in soft sided, compressible bags, for example duffel bags or some other soft case that can be easily stowed.

 - Plan to dress in layers to accommodate changes in weather.
 A good, light thermal layer can go along way to providing comfort.
 Don't forget your hat and gloves.

 - Please be aware that there may be weight restrictions for float planes, if your trip includes this option.

 - If you are concerned about seasickness your doctor can recommend medications designed to prevent motion sickness. - We do not travel in rough waters, and anchor each night in a secluded bay.

 See Frequently Asked Questions

-- If you are traveling on a Southeast Alaska departure, a passport is needed!
+- If you are travelling on a Southeast Alaska departure, a passport is needed!
 Trips aboard the Island Odyssey or the Snow Goose require participants bring identification for clearing customs and immigration.
 A birth certificate and passport are the best type of identification.
-USA regulations now require all travelers to the USA have passports.
+USA regulations now require all travellers to the USA to have passports.